Search for electroweak-scale dijet resonances using trigger-level analysis with the ATLAS detector in $132$ fb$^{-1}$ of $pp$ collisions at $\sqrt{s} = 13$ TeV: Conclusion

 This paper describes a search for sub-\unit{\TeV} dijet resonances in \maxIntLumi of proton–proton collisions with a centre-of-mass energy of $\sqrt{s} = \qty{13}{\TeV}$ recorded by the ATLAS detector at the Large Hadron Collider.
 The search was performed using the TLA technique on \onlineJetsAdjective jets to obtain up to $75$ times greater numbers of events than available to conventional searches for dijet resonances in the targeted mass range.
 This search exploits an end-of-fill triggering scheme and the \LevelOneTopo topological trigger processor to extend the search region further into the electroweak mass region, from \qty{600}{\GeV} to \qty{375}{\GeV}.
 This result also improves the statistical treatment of the data-derived background estimate used by the previous result~\cite{EXOT-2016-20}, allowing the high-statistics background from each sample to be modelled with a single functional fit.

 The dijet invariant mass distribution recorded with the TLA technique exhibits no significant local excesses above a data-derived estimate of the smoothly falling distribution predicted by the Standard Model.
 The data were used to derive 95\% confidence-level upper limits on the couplings of a leptophobic \Zprime model with axial-vector couplings to quarks, which range from $g_q<0.04$ to $g_q<0.11$ depending on \MZprime, and on the cross-section for new processes that would produce a Gaussian-shaped contribution to the dijet mass distribution.
 The latter constraints exclude Gaussian-shaped contributions if the effective cross-section times acceptance times branching ratio exceeds values ranging from approximately \qty{17}{\femto\barn} to \qty{16}{\pico\barn} depending on resonance mass and width.
 These results extend and improve the limits obtained from partial Run~2 data to lower production cross-sections and coupling values, superseding the previous ATLAS result~\cite{EXOT-2016-20}.
+They constitute the strongest published exclusion limits on dijet resonances in the mass range \qtyrange{375}{425}{\GeV} and \qtyrange{700}{1500}{\GeV} \cite{EXOT-2019-01,CMS-EXO-14-005,EXOT-2019-03}.